Superrehtard/old_diaspora_wiki/Handling-bug-360.md

-You should walk around [bug 360](http://github.com/diaspora/diaspora/issues/issue/360).
+You should walk around [bug 360](http://bugs.joindiaspora.com/issues/322)., later dubbed bug 322.
 This is about getting a fast, direct negative answer when trying to access port 443 i. e., the https port.
 In this section, I presume your host is located behind a router which you have full access to.